Cork in the Palm of Your Hand

 Innovate to grow is the motto that has led APCOR to promote and encourage innovation and development as success factors of the sector and, consequently, of companies.
 Through partnerships with research centres, companies, schools and universities, and other associations, APCOR develops projects in various areas, with a particular focus on the discovery of new applications.
 Knowledge of the cork oak tree, and cork, has prompted new areas of research that are mobilizing multidisciplinary teams, that have generated knowledge and practices which are being implemented by agents in the industry.

-APCOR offers its members a range of services in various areas: Legal Support, specifically in relation to labour issues and labour law, Industrial Licensing and Support in the areas of Environment, Health, Hygiene and Safety in the Workplace with emphasis on the necessary monitoring and inspections, and Economic and Fiscal support, with emphasis on information about projects and sources of public support.
+APCOR offers its members a range of services in various areas: Legal Advice, specifically in relation to labour issues and labour law, Industrial Licensing and Support in the areas of Environment, Health, Hygiene and Safety in the Workplace with emphasis on the necessary monitoring and inspections, and Economic and Fiscal support, with emphasis on information about projects and sources of public support.

 It organizes workshops, seminars and conferences on various topics, two highlights in the calendar being the Annual Cork Gala and the Christmas Dinner.